Scoliosis refers to an abnormal side-to-side curvature of the spine. As such, scoliosis is a descriptive term and not an actual disease.

 University Spine Center offers the highly advanced ScoliScore diagnostic test to confirm the presence of scoliosis, even in the case of vague or minimal symptoms.

 In some cases, University Spine Center may recommend an MRI scan for further examination.

 Children with adolescent idiopathic scoliosis require the kind of expert treatment they can get at University Spine Center.
 Early detection and prompt, state-of-the-art treatment will help achieve optimal outcomes.

 Some children are treated with a special brace to support the back.
 This can be particularly effective in children who are still growing.
 In rare cases, surgery may be required.

 If that is the case, the University Spine Center team will discuss surgery options with you.
 There are minimally invasive surgical procedures that have been very successful.
 In severe cases, spinal fusion may be required.

-The University Spine Center recognizes that for adolescent idiopathic scoliosis patients and their families, state-of-the-art care is essential, but professional understanding and compassion matter, too.
+University Spine Center recognizes that for adolescent idiopathic scoliosis patients and their families, state-of-the-art care is essential, but professional understanding and compassion matter, too.
 Scoliosis can affect a person’s self-image and confidence.
-Adolescent idiopathic scoliosis patients will find a compassionate atmosphere at the University Spine Center in addition to expert care and the latest techniques.
+Adolescent idiopathic scoliosis patients will find a compassionate atmosphere at University Spine Center in addition to expert care and the latest techniques.